 So bicycle decoration wasn’t seen anywhere – admittedly a little disappointed.
 And halfway through photography, my camera decided to die on me – had me worried because am I carrying a deadweight again?
 That happened while I was on my 1st part of my 2017 Europe trip.

 Walked back to the Jungwon Rotary Intersection and started to explore the Gunhangje festival – I was actually there more for the food.
 There were quite a lot of choices, but some were rather pricey and I was also opting for a cheap and fast meal.
-Not sure what possessed me, but I got an expensive fishcake priced at 3000 won though:
+Not sure what possessed me, but I got an expensive fishcake priced at 3000 won:

 Gyeonghwa Station 경화역